Beta-blockers, as a class of drugs, are primarily used to treat cardiovascular diseases and other conditions.

 Patients who have either acute or chronic bradycardia and/or hypotension have relatively contraindication to beta-blocker usage.

-The patient's heart rate and blood pressure should be generally monitored while using beta blockers.
-When specifically using sotalol, the QTc interval requires monitoring as sotalol has QT-prolonging effects.
+The patient's heart rate and blood pressure require monitoring while using beta-blockers.
+When using sotalol, the clinician must monitor the QTc interval as sotalol has QT-prolonging effects.

 The antidote for beta-blocker overdose is glucagon.
 It is especially useful in beta-blocker-induced cardiotoxicity.
 The second line of treatment is cardiac pacing if glucagon fails.

-Beta blockers are a broad class of medications that are used for various clinical benefits but also carry the potential for adverse effects.
+Beta-blockers are a broad class of medications that are used for various clinical benefits but also carry the potential for adverse effects.
 They are prescribed by physicians and nurse practitioners in both the outpatient and inpatient settings, largely for the treatment of cardiovascular-related illnesses.
-While a patient is admitted to an inpatient ward, monitoring the clinical effects and potential adverse effects is a multidisciplinary task.
+While a patient is admitted to an inpatient ward, monitoring the clinical effects and potential adverse effects is an interprofessional task.
 Nurses will generally be the first caregivers to take note of any unwanted effects, such as a change in vital signs.
 In contrast, outpatient settings differ in that the pharmacist may be the closest line of healthcare contact for a patient.
-The pharmacist will dispense the medication and also advise the patient of any potential adverse effects.
-It is also imperative to take note of any patients who are currently on beta blockers as it provides a clinical context for potential symptoms.
+The pharmacist will dispense the medication, perform medication reconciliation, verify dosing, and also advise other team members and the patient of any potential adverse effects.
+It is also imperative to take note of any patients who are currently on beta-blockers as it provides a clinical context for potential symptoms.
 Many clinical trials have been conducted on beta-blockers and shown them to prolong life in patients with cardiovascular disease.
-(Level II) It is important for the healthcare team to prescribe, manage, and monitor the use of beta blockers in a safe and effective manner.
-[Level V]
+[Level 2] The healthcare team needs to prescribe, manage, and monitor the use of beta-blockers safely and effectively.
+[Level 5]

 |||do Vale GT,Ceron CS,Gonzaga NA,Simplicio JA,Padovan JC, Three generations of β-blockers: history, class differences and clinical applicability.
 Current hypertension reviews.
 2018 Sep 17 [PubMed PMID: 30227820]|